reidenong/MatrixPlusForMA1522/README.md

 # Matlab Scriptpack for Linear Algebra <br /> <img  src="https://img.shields.io/badge/MATLAB-R2023a-orange"  height="17"  />
 A collection of macros, functions and algorithms in MATLAB for use in NUS MA1522 Linear Algebra, AY23/24 Sem 1.
-Majority of the functions here are more of 'macros' for too be faster, with the exception of 1-2 implemented algorithms.
+Majority of the functions here are more of 'macros' for too be faster, with the exception of 1-2 implemented algorithms, namely ```autoSVD``` and ```checkDiag```, which are implementations of lecture slide algorithms.
 Use at your own discretion!
 <br />
 ## Installation Guide
 The scriptpack should be placed in the MATLAB directory.